 Adjusting the temperature on the gas/electric refrigerator may be a first step.
 Using less hot water will also help, as well as refraining from using the gas cooktop.
 A final step is to lower the thermostat setting to reduce gas usage by the furnace.

 SECTION 6 - ELECTRICAL

-Your coach is equipped with an electrical system consisting of two separate voltages:
+Your motorhome is equipped with an electrical system consisting of three separate voltages:

+- 12-volt DC

+- 48-volt Pure DC

-- 12-volt DC system (battery current); and - 120-volt AC system (household current)
+- 120-volt AC (household current)